trendmicro/tlsh/README.md

 ## What's New in TLSH 4.10.x
 22/09/2021

-Release version 4.8.x	- merged in pull requests for more stable installation Release version 4.9.x	- added -thread and -private options
+Release version 4.8.x	- merged in pull requests for more stable installation.

+Release version 4.9.x	- added -thread and -private options.
-	Both versions are faster than previous versions, but they set the checksum to 00 This loses a very small part of the functionality
+- Both versions are faster than previous versions, but they set the checksum to 00.
+- This loses a very small part of the functionality.
-	See 4.9.3 in the Change_History to see timing comparisons.
+- See 4.9.3 in the Change_History to see timing comparisons.

-Release version 4.10.x	- a Python clustering tool
+Release version 4.10.x	- a Python clustering tool.
-	See the directory tlshCluster
+- See the directory tlshCluster.

 2020
 - adopted by [Virus Total](https://developers.virustotal.com/v3.0/reference#files-tlsh)